zenml-io/zenml/examples/vertex_ai_orchestration/README.md

 You will also need to
 [create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts).

-This Service account will need permissions to run vertex ai jobs, and access secrets as Admin.
+This service account will need permissions to run Vertex AI jobs, and access secrets as Admin.
 Additionally, your user account will need to have permissions to use the service account.

 ![Grant user access to Service Account](assets/serviceacc3.png)

-For your CloudSQL Database it is also recommended to enable SSL authentication.
+For your CloudSQL database it is also recommended to enable SSL authentication.
-You will need to create a client certificate and download all 3 certificates.
+You will need to create a client certificate and download all three certificates.
 Save these, you will need them at a later point.

 ## 🥞 Create a GCP Kubeflow Pipelines stack